D'Angelo election fraud case pushed back again as lawyers work to resolve 'legal issue'

 D'Angelo, 30, has pleaded not guilty to four counts of first-degree identity theft, two counts of second-degree forgery, two counts of second-degree criminal possession of a forged instrument, two counts of making a campaign contribution in other than the true name of contributor and two counts of first-degree attempted tampering with public records in connection with a scheme tied to a sex crimes case involving him.

-Sources with knowledge of the investigation told the Gazette that the identity theft victim was the husband of Assistant Erie County District Attorney Lynette Reda, who has acted as the special prosecutor in D'Angelo's sex crimes case.
-The alleged fraud was uncovered by campaign officials working on the 2021 election of Falls Chief City Court Judge Janelle Faso, who said they discovered what appeared to be a mailed election contribution from Sam Reda.
+Sources with knowledge of the investigation said the identity theft victim was the husband of Assistant Erie County District Attorney Lynette Reda, who has acted as the special prosecutor in D'Angelo's sex crimes case.
+The alleged fraud was uncovered by campaign officials working on the 2021 election of Niagara Falls Chief City Court Judge Janelle Faso, who said they discovered what appeared to be a mailed election contribution from Sam Reda.

 The Erie County District Attorney's Office has not commented on the allegation that a family member of a prosecutor in the office was the identity theft victim in the case against D'Angelo.

 Givens has said that because of D'Angelo's lack of prior criminal complaints, she would sentence him to 6 months in jail and 10 years of sex offender probation as a result of his guilty pleas.
-His sentencing is currently scheduled for Thursday afternoon.
+His sentencing is currently scheduled for Thursday.